JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 ## Example workload

-To have something concrete to work with, let's assume we have a small script that needs to read a CSV-file and perhasp compute some statistics on it.
+To have something concrete to work with, let's assume we have a small script that reads a CSV-file and perhasp compute some statistics on it.
 As an example, we will use a sample CSV file containing Florida insurance data, which can be downloaded [from here][florida-csv-url].